-I’m married to Ann and have been for 38 years.
+I’m married to Ann, my high school sweetheart, and have been for 38+ years.

 I’m dad to Brad (Los Angeles), Mark (Seattle), Craig (NYC), Luke (Seattle), Joy (NYC), and Paul (Seattle); father-in-law of Jamaica, Jamie, Kara, and Sarah.

-I’m papa to Ava and Landon Abare (Mark and Jamie) and Miró West Abare (Brad and Jamaica)
+I’m papa to Ava, Landon, & Lily Abare (Mark and Jamie) and Miró West Abare (Brad and Jamaica)

-I serve as a board member for a handful of organizations.
+I have worked with a lot of well-liked people, founded the Epoch Awards and serve as a board member for a handful of organizations.